 - AACN members and nonmembers may submit a poster abstract using the online system.

-- New nonmember customers will be prompted to register prior to beginning the online Poster Abstract Submission process.
+- New nonmember customers are prompted to register prior to beginning the online Poster Abstract submission process.

 - The process is fully automated and easy to follow.

 - Accepted Research poster abstracts will be published online in the American Journal of Critical Care.

 - Evidence-Based Solution poster abstracts will be published online in Critical Care Nurse.

 - Post-NTI accepted Research and Evidence-Based Solutions Posters are posted in the Virginia Henderson International Library online searchable database.

 - All poster abstracts are required to convey relevance to AACN’s mission, vision and values.

 - Poster abstract content are required to support AACN’s priority agenda topics such as research, evidence-based practice, leadership, ethics, public policy and advanced practice.

 - All Research and Evidence-Based Solutions poster abstracts must have been completed with documented outcomes prior to online submission.

 - AACN uses different criteria to evaluate Research and Evidence-Based Solutions poster abstracts.
 The abstract is reviewed as submitted.
 AACN is unable to transfer information between the templates due to different criteria for each poster category.
 If uncertain which category, please contact firstname.lastname@example.org prior to submission.